 “A fantastic day.
 The children have thoroughly enjoyed it.
 I asked the children to tell me what they had learnt about and every feature you covered was mentioned-fox holes and lizard being the most popular but also appreciation of the view which surprised me.”
 Jenni Straw Year 2/3 teacher

-Under HLS funding, Tanya also runs ‘free of charge’ work shops and events.
-A request to pay for craft materials can be made and at public activities a donation box is left out.
+Tanya also runs workshops.
+A request to pay for craft materials can be made and at public activities either a small cover charge made or donation box is left out.

 Workshops at events These have included Countryside Days at Harrogate Showground and here (right) running a childrens workshop called “A Kestrels Eye View” at Wild About Woods, Arboreteum Castle Howard.

 Guided walks for groups of all ages and abilities| Left: the Robin Hoods Bay Cubs on a moorland explorer walk one wet September afternoon 2012- enjoying the star moss

 Guided family activities during the holidays | A participant enjoys a close up view of the ringlet butterfly she caught at Stoupe Brow 2012